Permission to fly in restricted areas

 ESR115 Fulufjället.

-For more information about rules for national parks, read more on the County Administrative Board's website.
+For more information about rules for national parks, see the County Administrative Board's website.

 Flying with drones in restricted areas

-The Swedish Transport Agency charges a fee for processing applications for flight permits in restricted areas.
+The Swedish Transport Agency charges a fee for processing applications for permissions to fly in restricted areas.
 The fee is regulated in ch.
 2. para.
 7 of the Swedish Transport Agency's regulations on fees (TSFS 2016:105).

-Currently, the fee is an hourly rate of SEK 1,700 which is charged per the beginning of every 30-minute period.
+Currently, the fee is an hourly rate of SEK 1,700.

 The fee is charged regardless of whether the application results in a favorable decision or a rejection.

-Apply for a permit to fly in a restricted area
+Apply for permission to fly in a restricted area

-The application for a permit to fly in a restricted area must contain the following information:
+The application for permission to fly in a restricted area must contain the following information:

 1. Name or company name, organization number, full address, telephone number and email address.